dburger/cheats/cheats-bash.md

 $ find . -name '*.sh' | xargs et
 ```

-## execute on each found file, passing all at once
+## Execute on each found file, passing all at once

 ```bash
 $ find . -name '*sh' -exec et {} +